api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 For a bid to be valid, it needs to use the correct arguments.
 Out of these, the most important is the bid topic, which also identifies the auction.
-For the bid to be considered, the place bid transaction needs to be mined during the bidding phase.
+For the bid to be considered, the place bid transaction needs to be mined during the bid phase.
 Searchers should be mindful of the block time on the OEV Network to make sure their transaction is mined in time.